Energy-saving tips for your TV, computer and laptop, which could help you cut what you spend on electricity.

 Also make sure you switch on the ambient light sensor - if you're viewing your TV in a darker room with the sensor switched on it can dramatically reduce power consumption by adjusting the contrast of the picture automatically.

 If you're listening to the radio through your TV, make sure you use the radio screen blanking feature - it's a handy way to save energy.
+Listening to the radio is one of the nicest features of digital television, but it also has the potential to waste a huge amount of electricity.

 If you're buying a new TV, think about the size and type of screen you choose.
 An energy-efficient 32-inch LCD will typically use half the power of a model with a 42-inch plasma screen.

 Rather than using the normal viewing setting on your TV, switch it to energy-saving mode, this usually dims the backlight which means the power consumption should drop by a third.
+Although you may have to switch back at night it's certainly the best feature to use during the day.

 If you're buying a new TV, look for the energy-saving Trust recommended label, that way you can be sure you are buying a TV with optimised energy-saving features.

-Energy-saving tips for your computer or laptop
+6 energy-saving tips for your computer or laptop

 - Laptops, desktops and monitors are becoming increasingly energy-efficient, especially when you compare LCD or LED monitors with the old-style tube or CRT monitors.
+So again, if you have an older model is might be worth thinking about upgrading to a newer, energy-efficient model.

 - Newer machines also have reasonably good power options, so they switch on and power down fairly quickly, making it less tempting to just leave your computer on unnecessarily.
+This is a sure fire way to waste energy.
+You're far better off simply turning your laptop off when not in use.

 - Computers effectively use similar power whether they are busy or idle.
 If you leave them doing nothing, they are using almost as much as if they are number crunching or accessing information, that's why 'sleep' mode is so useful.